Republika Srpska: Taxation and salaries

 Since 2001, Republika Srpska has initiated significant reforms in the sector of the tax system, which lowered the tax burden to 28.6%, one of the lowest in the region.
 The 10% rate of capital gains tax and income tax are among the lowest in Europe.
 VAT has been introduced in 2006.
 These tax advantages have led to some companies moving their business to Republika Srpska from the other entity.

 As of 2018, there are 266,309 employed people within legal entities in Republika Srpska.
 The average net wage, according to the Institute of Statistics of Republika Srpska (RZS), is 896 km (€458) per month as of February 2019, a nominal growth of 1.0% compared to the previous month.
+Unemployment contributed to emigration.